Artisan Bread (VIDEO)

 Instructions

-• Once the dough completely sticks to the bottom of the bowl and no flour is visible, use a dough scraper to clean the sides of the bowl and cover with cling wrap and a tea towel.
+• Keep mixing until the dough completely sticks to the bottom of the bowl and no flour is visible.
+Then, use a dough scraper or very wet hands to clean the sides of the bowl with excess dough and cover with cling wrap and a tea towel.
 Leave on the counter in a warm spot for 30 minutes.

 • Cover again with plastic wrap and tea towel.
-Let it sit in a warm spot for at least 1½ hours or up to 2 hours, until bubbly and wobbly.
+Let it sit in a warm spot for at least 1½ hours or until doubled in size.
+If the dough needs more time, let it rise for up to 2 hours, until bubbly and wobbly.

 • Once the dough is proofed, place the Dutch oven inside the oven with the lid on.
 Pre-heat at 450°F for at least 30 minutes prior to baking.